Who Demands and Who Supplies in Financial Markets?

 Imagine that the U.S. economy became viewed as a less desirable place for foreign investors to put their money because of fears about the growth of the U.S. public debt.
 Using the four-step process for analyzing how changes in supply and demand affect equilibrium outcomes, how would increased U.S. public debt affect the equilibrium price and quantity for capital in U.S. financial markets?

 Step 1.
-Draw a diagram showing demand and supply for financial capital that represents the original scenario in which foreign investors are pouring money into the U.S. economy. [link] shows a demand curve, D, and a supply curve, S, where the supply of capital includes the funds arriving from foreign investors.
+Draw a diagram showing demand and supply for financial capital that represents the original scenario in which foreign investors are pouring money into the U.S. economy.
+Figure 4.6 shows a demand curve, D, and a supply curve, S, where the supply of capital includes the funds arriving from foreign investors.
 The original equilibrium E0 occurs at interest rate R0 and quantity of financial investment Q0.

 Step 2.
 Will the diminished confidence in the U.S. economy as a place to invest affect demand or supply of financial capital?
 Yes, it will affect supply.
 Many foreign investors look to the U.S. financial markets to store their money in safe financial vehicles with low risk and stable returns.
 As the U.S. debt increases, debt servicing will increase—that is, more current income will be used to pay the interest rate on past debt.
 Increasing U.S. debt also means that businesses may have to pay higher interest rates to borrow money, because business is now competing with the government for financial resources.

 Step 3.
 Will supply increase or decrease?
 When the enthusiasm of foreign investors’ for investing their money in the U.S. economy diminishes, the supply of financial capital shifts to the left.
 Figure 4.7 shows the supply curve shift from S0 to S1.